 All Data View

-Each client should have a raw GA View that has unfiltered data passing through.
+Each client should have a raw Google Analytics View that has unfiltered data passing through.
 This will help with checking for errors with other GA Views for the client in the future.

 Filtered Data View